hanishkvc/prgs-rustland-gamedata-gameplaypgnd-rcss2d/README.rst

 By passing live as the 1st and only argument to the program, one can make the program work as a simple and currently very minimal robocup soccer sim monitor.
+It can be used to watch a game live as well as kick-start(kick-off) wrt the 2 halfs+ if & when needed.

 Keys